tandyuk/gblauncher/README.md

 All configs are rebuilt in place.

-Updating:
-===
-Download new gunbot, eg GUNBOT_V5_3_2.zip

-Edit gblaunch.php $gbver value to "5_3_2"

-php gblaunch.php update

-Pair by pair, new gb is unzipped, config rebuilt, and bot restarted using pm2.

 Custom Config:
 ===

-see example config.js
+see end of example config.js

-you can either:

-define a list of override options in the overrides array, and call them using the first 2 examples

-define your own strategy name, and include a "REQUIRES":".." parameter to specify the real type
+you can define your own strategy name, and include a "REQUIRES":".." parameter to specify the real type

 Comments: